-CENTUM VP has a simple & common architecture consisting of human machine interfaces, field control stations, and a control network.
+CENTUM VP has a simple and common architecture consisting of human machine interfaces, field control stations, and a control network.
 It supports not only continuous and batch process control but also manufacturing operations management.

 Yokogawa released its CENTUM distributed control system (DCS) in 1975, a world first.
 CENTUM VP is the ninth generation in the CENTUM series.
 Known for their rugged performance, CENTUM systems set high standards for engineering and technology excellence while ensuring backwards compatibility with previous system versions and support of the latest technology applications.
 Knowledge-driven engineering lies at the heart of CENTUM, a Yokogawa flagship product that has been proudly serving the process industry, over the past 40+ years.